Pookie-n-Rookie/Pookie-n-Rookie/README.md

         "🧩 low + (high - low) // 2 is how I find balance",
         "🪫 Motivation thread got killed due to resource starvation", "🧵 Mutex for thoughts still pending",
-        "📂 Life is in ~/Downloads and not backed up"
+        "📂 Life is in ~/Downloads and not backed up", "🥲 sudo apt-get install happiness → E: package not found" ]
-    ]
     def __str__(self):
-        return "Swarnendu v2025 — now with extra sarcasm and async dreams 🚀"
+        return "Swarnendu — now with extra sarcasm and async dreams 🚀"

 ```